PrasadG193/covaccine-notifier/README.md

   covaccine-notifier [command]

 Available Commands:
-  email       Notify slots avaliability using email help        Help about any command telegram    Notify slots availability using telegram
+  email       Notify slots availability using Email help        Help about any command telegram    Notify slots availability using Telegram

 Flags:
   -a, --age int            Search appointment for age (required)